uu-his/Methods/README.md

 * Cleveland, pp. 103--227

 #### Assignment:
-* Find a striking visualisation on the internet or in a journal and distribute it to your teacher and fellow students no later than 17.00 on Tuesday.
+* Find a striking visualisation on the internet or in a journal and distribute it to your teacher and fellow students.
 Prepare a short introduction of the visualisation and explain what you liked about it.
+* 17.00 on Tuesday before the tutorial.

 #### Lab session:
 Basic data management and visualisations